GameStop and Short Squeeze

 And,

-Short interest as % of Float is the ratio of the number of shorted shares to floating shares.
+Short interest as a percentage of float is the ratio of shorted shares to floating shares.

 Short interest % of free float (src:Bloomberg)

-During mid-January, the short interest as % of Float was around 117%, which meant investors shorted more stocks than the "Float."
+During mid-January, the short interest as a percentage of float was around 117%.
+This meant investors had shorted more shares than the total float.

 Why did retail brokerage firms halt trading on GME?